gke/uavp-mods/_README_DSM2_ETC.txt

 2.4GHz systems vary the order in which their Receivers (Rx) emit their servo control signals.
 The order does NOT correspond to the physical ordering of servo sockets on the Rx.
 You should try the default DSM2 configuration first which is known to work for the DX7/AR7000 combination.
-Use UAVPSet to clear the Throttle Bit.
+Use UAVPSet to select Throttle on 1 and Positive Impulse.

-The DX7 Tx and AR7000 Rx the servo channels which must be connected to the UAVP board are:

-   * Aileron, Gear, Aux2 and Rudder

-The Futaba 9C with Spektrum DM8 and the JR 9XII with DM9 module need:

-   * Throttle, Aileron, Aux2 and Rudder

-The Throttle Bit must be set in UAVPSet.
-The order in which the above servo channels are connected to the UAVP board is not important.

 In general your Transmitter (Tx) should be set to ACTRO with absolutely NO MIXES.

 It it is highly probable that your Tx/Rx combination will have more than one servo output active simultaneously.
 For example all of the control surface servos